KRakeesh04/s1/src/content/docs/programming-fundamentals/03-practice-resources.md

 ---
-title: Programs to Practice
+title: Practice Resources
-slug: programming-fundamentals/practice-programs
+slug: programming-fundamentals/practice-resources
 sidebar:
   order: 3
+description: Small programs and other platforms to practice programming
 ---

+## Programs

 The programs are listed in no specific order.